jwells96/fuzzy-octo-couscous/x_team_style_guide.md

 * class constants
   * Must be all capital letter and a descriptive phrase or word.
 Words are saparated by underscore e.x NUMBER_OF_CHILDREN
 ## Commenting style for public and private members of a class or interface:
-The teams commenting style consists of short, descriptive comments of unclear code segments.
+The teams commenting style consists of short, descriptive statements of unclear code segments.
 Comments are located above the field they are describing.

 ### Examples